Anti-bullying legislation

 Anti-bullying legislation is legislation enacted to help reduce and eliminate bullying.
 This legislation may be national or sub-national and is commonly aimed at ending bullying in schools or workplaces.
 According to one study, state-level anti-bullying legislation in the United States was associated with reductions in bullying, depression and suicidal ideation.
 The large impacts were observed for female teenagers and LGBT teenagers.
 For female teenagers, the suicide rate declined by 13-16%.

 Asia

+Malaysia

+In 2025, an amendment to the Penal Code of Malaysia, which was previously passed by the Malaysian Parliament back in December 2024, officially came into on 11 July 2025.
+The amendment criminalised the acts of causing harassment, distress, fear or alarm towards a person through the use of any threatening, abusive or insulting words or physical acts, which carries up to 1 year of imprisonment or fine.
+The act of doxxing is also criminalised under the amendment, which is punishable with up to 3 years imprisonment or fine.
+If a victim so provoked by such abusive language or threats committed suicide or attempted to commit suicide, the offender can be punished with up to 10 years imprisonment.'

+In 2026, the Anti-bully Act 2026, which was passed by the Malaysian Parliament back in December 2025, fully came into force on 16 June 2026.
+The Act, which among others, introduced a Tribunal for Anti-bully, which can conduct hearings on complaints of bullying in schools or educational institution.
+The tribunal can award compensation of up to RM250,000 to the bullying victim, order the bullying perpetrator to apologize, to attend counselling session, or instruct the perpetrator's parents to attend parenting classes.

 Philippines

 The Republic Act 10627, also known as Anti-Bullying Act of 2013, was signed into law by former President Benigno Aquino III on September 6, 2013.
 The law requires all elementary and secondary schools in the country to adopt an anti-bullying policy.
 According to a study conducted in 2008 by the Britain-based Plan International, 50 percent of school children in the Philippines experienced bullying either by their teachers or their peers.